-This article is the third and final part (See part 1 and part 2 for the previous articles) of a series of articles discussing the MicroBlaze configuration when targeting an RTOS application.
+This article is the third and final part (See part 1 and part 2 for the previous articles) of a series of articles discussing the Xilinx MicroBlaze soft CPU core configuration when targeting an RTOS application.
 This series focuses on the software aspects of the MicroBlaze configuration and the impact of the various MicroBlaze configurations on an embedded application running under an RTOS.
 This article aims at helping developers and designers who must configure a MicroBlaze system.
 Especially early on in the development process where the final firmware is not available for benchmarking and tweaking.
 At these early steps it is often necessary to select a good approximation of the final configuration to have a good idea of the resource usage of the MicroBlaze.

 This article will look into details the cache configuration for the MicroBlaze that was skipped in part 2.
 Configuring the cache correctly is critical to the overall performance of a MicroBlaze system and can also take a considerable amount of FPGA resource, especially block RAM.
 When configuring the cache, the goal is to use the minimum cache size required to meet the application’s performance but no larger.
 This is, however, difficult to decide early in the development cycle if the final application isn’t yet available.
 This article will attempt to give some general guidelines and tips to help system designers to configure the MicroBlaze caches.